Maximiliano Lovera: Racing Club loan

 In early February 2021, Racing Club completed the loan signing of Lovera; until the succeeding December.

 AC Omonia loan

 On 31 January 2022, in the last day of winter transfer window, Omonia completed the loan signing of Lovera, until the summer of 2022.

+Rosario Central

+After a year on loan from Olympiacos, he made a permanent move to the club in August 2024.

 International career

 In July 2017, Lovera was selected for Argentina U20 training.
 He was again chosen by the U20s in the following May, to train with the senior squad at the 2018 FIFA World Cup in Russia.
 In October 2018, Lovera played and scored for the U20s in a friendly with Ecuador.

 Personal life

 In August 2020, it was announced that Lovera had tested positive for COVID-19; amid the pandemic.
 This caused the 2019–20 Greek Cup final, which Olympiacos later won, to be postponed.